Kabandis/Kabandis/README.md

 # 💫 About Me:
-🌱 I’m currently learning JavaScript.
+🌱 I’m currently learning JavaScript and improving my HTML and CSS.

 # 🌐 Socials: